seedstack/website/content/docs/seed/manual/rest/index.md

         weight: 10
 ---

-SEED REST support provides a set of Java APIs for exposing resources according to the Representational State Transfer (REST).
+Seed REST support provides a set of Java APIs for exposing resources according to the Representational State Transfer (REST).
-Resources are created using the JAX-RS specification (and [Jersey](https://jersey.java.net/) its reference implemetation).
+Resources are created using the JAX-RS specification (and [Jersey](https://jersey.java.net/) its reference implementation).
-In this page we will present how to use the basic features of JAX-RS.
-Then we will present in the [guide](guide) how to create a RESTful API with SEED.
+This page describes how to use the basic features of JAX-RS.
+For a detailed explanation on how to create a RESTful API, refer to [this page](restful-api).

 To start creating a REST API make sure that you have the following dependency in your project: